From project plan on paper to 35 houses open to the public

 That is something that is not yet happening everywhere, but at the same time it not only affects the visitor's experience, but also how people in the museum world deal with collection items.
 It is very much with gloves on.
 The pieces are on deposit or in a room with a cord around it.
 We have thought very hard about how you can experience the houses and specific spaces.
 Not just sending, but involving the visitors and teaching them about the meaning of a specific house and what that means for your own living in the here and now.

-"Furniture can be used with us, visitors are not necessarily used to it"
+"With us furniture may be used, visitors are not necessarily used to it"

 We create a different experience: The checkout moment, for example, you want to pass that as soon as possible, so we do not have large checkout counters.
 Or a large wardrobe.
 The front doors of Museum houses are also closed.
 You expect these to be open, but you go from a public space to a private space.
 In principle it remains just a house.
 That already gives a completely different feeling, that you have to ring the doorbell.
 This also has consequences because you have to communicate it in a certain way.
 That's a bold decision.